United States Air Force in South Korea: F-86s clear the skies

 The Chinese apparently did have plans for a major spring 1951 offensive to complete the task of driving the UN out of Korea.
 This plan was to be based on the construction of a series of North Korean air bases and for Chinese MiGs to use these bases as forward landing strips to provide air superiority over the North, preventing UN aircraft from interfering with the advance.

 In early March, the MiGs began to become more active in support of this offensive, On 1 March 1951, MiGs attacked a formation of nine B-29s and severely damaged three of them.
 Fortunately, by this time the UN base at Suwon (K-13) was now ready, and the Sabres were now able to return to Korea and reenter the fray over the Yalu.
 The Sabres of the 334th Squadron began their first Yalu patrols on 6 March, and the rest of the squadron moved in four days later.
-At the same time, the 336th Squadron moved to Daegu (K-2) from Japan, so that they could stage Sabres through Suwon.
+At the same time, the 336th Squadron moved to Taegu (K-2) from Japan, so that they could stage Sabres through Suwon.
 The 4th Fighter Wing's other squadron, the 335th, stayed in Japan until 1 May.

 The biggest air battle of that spring took place on 12 April when a formation of 39 B-29s escorted by F-84Es and F-86As were attacked by over 70 MiGs.
 Three B-29s were lost, whereas 14 MiGs were claimed destroyed, four by the escorting Sabres and ten by B-29 gunners.

 The strip of airspace in western Korea just south of the Yalu River soon became known as "MiG Alley" to the Sabre pilots.
 The Sabres would arrive for their 25-minute patrols in five-minute intervals.
 The MiGs would usually cruise back and forth at high altitude on the other side of the Yalu, looking for an opportune time to intervene.
 Very often they would remain on the north side of the river, tantalizingly out of reach.
 When the MiGs did choose to enter battle, the Sabres would usually have only a fleeting chance to fire at the enemy before the MiGs broke off and escaped back across the Yalu.
 No F-86As were lost in action during the first five months of 1951, and they flew 3550 sorties and scored 22 victories.
 Most of the attrition was caused by accidents rather than by losses in actual combat.